Rodrigordgs11/car_rent_app/README.md

 ## Future Features

-- Login Otp
+- OTP-based login for enhanced security.
-- Rent a car (Locale where car is sell) with localization
+- Car rental feature with location-specific options (based on where the car is available).
-- ao clicar no ponto onde esta o carro redirecionar para os mapas do iphone.
+- Redirect users to Apple Maps when they tap on the location of the car.
-- upload photos
+- Enable users to upload photos.